 If you have products with certain configurable parameters, which have a limited number of options, then “BOM with parameters” functionality is designed to easily manage all the possible combinations and variations.

-If you have a such product defined, then in the Customer Order, you must simply choose the desired parameter values, and MRPeasy automatically compiles the correct BOM, with the list of parts and materials, according to the selected parameter values.
+If you have such product defined, then in the Customer Order, you must simply choose the desired parameter values, and MRPeasy automatically compiles the correct BOM, with the list of parts and materials, according to the selected parameter values.

 Even if your product can have thousands of combinations, the “BOM with parameters” functionality can easily handle them.